This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Baclofen is a muscle relaxant used in children and adults with CP.
 Brand names for this drug include Gablofen and Lioresal.

-It is thought to reduce spasticity by blocking signals from the spinal cord to muscles.[2]
+It is thought to reduce spasticity by acting on spinal cord nerves.[2]
 It can be dosed orally or injected directly into the spinal column.
 The latter method is newer and delivers the medication directly to the location where it is needed.

 A small device implanted under the skin delivers baclofen directly to the spinal fluid.
 Baclofen can cause fatigue, weakness, dizziness, nausea, and sedation and may also elevate liver enzymes.